waigo/waigo/docs/guide.md

 Based on [koa](http://koajs.com), it uses Javascript ES6 features to provide a cleaner mechanism for asynchronous programming, removing the need for callbacks.
 It is architected such that any aspect of the core framework functionality can easily be extended or overridden.

+_Waigo (and koa underneath it) makes extensive use of [ES6 Generators](http://tobyho.com/2013/06/16/what-are-generators/).
+It is important you understand how they work if you wish to understand parts of this guide and/or wish to dig into the source code._

 # Getting started

 Before we go into further details about what Waigo does and what it offers let's get a simple website up and running.